Apache 2.2 on Debian Wheezy w/ PHP-FPM, FastCGI, APC and a kind of suEXEC

 You’rs just worked FLAWLESSLY first time through, no fixing errors like I was doing with the other one.
 I spent 2 hours messing with the other one, crashed my vps in the process … less than 30 min and I’m up and running THANK YOU SO MUCH!!!

-6. suberimakuri sagt
+6. suberimakuri says

 Excellent thank you.